knaw-huc/sso-demo/README.md

 Single Sign On demo setup, which forms a basis for testing you app with Shibboleth/SAML-based authentication.

 ## Build

+*NOTE*: currently broken due to a missing RPM, please contact menzo.windhouwer@di.huc.knaw.nl to get it.

 ```sh
 docker build -t sso-demo-sp sso-demo-sp
 docker build -t sso-demo-idp sso-demo-idp